-7.1 The workgroup held discussions over the proposed legal text throughout the workgroup stages, but most specifically in the second workgroup.
-Several clauses of the initial legal text were agreed to be amended or removed during workgroup 2.
-This process is ongoing throughout the modification and the final drafting of the legal text is yet to be finalised.
-A finalised version of the legal text is published at Workgroup Report stage for both this proposal.

-- 7.2 The ESO representative presented the draft legal text of the bilateral agreement to the Workgroup.
+- 7.1 The workgroup held discussions over the proposed legal text throughout the workgroup stages, but most specifically in the second workgroup.
+Several clauses of the initial legal text were agreed to be amended or removed during workgroup 2. - 7.2 The ESO representative presented the draft legal text of the bilateral agreement to the Workgroup.
 A number of queries were raised by workgroup in relation to the legal text, especially around the use of Boundary Point Metering System in the bilateral agreement and whether this was appropriate.
-The ESO representative agreed to take on board this feedback however suggested that the legal text was included in the consultation as-is so that the views of the VLP community could also be captured in a updated version of the legal text along with the Workgroup's comments.
-The Workgroup agreed that this was a pragmatic approach as they could also raise their comments on the legal draft via the consultation. - 7.3 In addition to the draft version of the aforementioned legal text, the ESO would require Virtual lead Parties to accede to the CUSC using the CUSC accession agreements documented as Exhibit A to the CUSC. - 7.4 Post Consultation, The Workgroup held various discussions around the Legal Text which are documented in paragraph.
+The ESO representative agreed to take on board this feedback however suggested that the legal text was included in the consultation as-is so that the views of the VLP community could also be captured in an updated version of the legal text along with the Workgroup's comments.
+The Workgroup agreed that this was a pragmatic approach as they could also raise their comments on the legal draft via the consultation. - 7.3 In addition to the draft version of the aforementioned legal text, the ESO would require Virtual Lead Parties to accede to the CUSC using the CUSC accession agreements documented as Exhibit A to the CUSC. - 7.4 Post Consultation, The Workgroup held various discussions around the Legal Text which are documented in paragraph.
 The consultation responses (detailed in section 5) and also workgroup discussion required revisions to the legal text, which the ESO took away and amended accordingly.
 The full revised version of the legal text is in Annex 4 of this report for consideration.